Email | 812-855-2232 (only during office hours)

 Teaching Credential (K-12), University of California-Berkeley, 1980

-I am a professor of creative writing and literature, as well as special topics classes.
-In both my writing and teaching, I focus on themes that have inflected my own life—family, gender, race, class, sexuality, and animality.
+I teach creative writing and literature, as well as special topics classes.
+Both my writing and teaching focus on themes that have inflected my own life—family, gender, race, class, sexuality, environment, and animality.
 Working in different genres (fiction, nonfiction, and poetry) allows me to access various subject matter, as well as the possibilities of form and point of view.

 W680 Assumed Identities: Authenticity, Representation, Appropriation, and Hoax